Lasimeri/Meri_Bot_Rust/PLANNING.md

 - **Retention**: User retention and engagement
 - **Feedback**: User feedback and feature requests
 - **Community**: Community engagement and contributions
+- **API Usage**: SerpAPI and other service utilization

 ## 🎯 Conclusion

-Meri Bot Rust has evolved into a comprehensive Discord bot with advanced AI capabilities, real-time streaming, and enhanced logging.
-The current focus on logging improvements provides complete visibility into bot operations, making debugging and monitoring straightforward and effective.
+Meri Bot Rust has evolved into a comprehensive Discord bot with advanced AI capabilities, real-time streaming, enhanced logging, multimodal vision analysis, and comprehensive web search integration.
+The current focus on logging improvements and vision analysis provides complete visibility into bot operations and powerful image processing capabilities.

 The future roadmap focuses on performance optimization, user experience enhancement, and advanced features while maintaining the high quality and reliability that users expect.
-With the enhanced logging system in place, development can proceed with confidence, knowing that any issues can be quickly identified and resolved.
+With the enhanced logging system and vision analysis capabilities in place, development can proceed with confidence, knowing that any issues can be quickly identified and resolved.

 The project continues to grow and improve, with a strong foundation for future development and a clear path forward for adding new features and capabilities.
+The addition of vision analysis and SerpAPI integration has significantly expanded the bot's capabilities, making it a powerful tool for AI-assisted communication and content analysis.